 Environmental degradation resulting from industrial activities has reached vital levels in many regions, and the oil sands, energy, and mining sectors in Canada are among the most affected.
 Conventional Environmental Assessments (EAs) have often relied on manual data collection and isolated analytical frameworks that fail to integrate traditional ecological knowledge (TEK) with modern technological solutions.
 As regulatory frameworks evolve, there is an increasing need to adopt systems that not only comply with national and international standards but also address the unique environmental, cultural, and social dimensions of affected communities.
-This paper proposes an integrated platform that combines artificial intelligence, TEL-enabled data management, and indigenous value components to generate evidence-based EA reports.
-The system comprises three interlinked platforms: Aurora AI, Ne-Tu, and PoMELO.
-Aurora AI serves as the data processing and predictive modeling engine; Ne-Tu functions as the user interface and data visualization tool that respects indigenous metrics; and PoMELO provides mobile sensor capabilities for real-time methane monitoring.
+This paper proposes an integrated platform with services that combines artificial intelligence, TEL-enabled data management, methane services and indigenous value components to generate evidence-based EA reports.
+The system comprises three interlinked services: Aurora AI, Ne-Tu, and BRITE-STAR Powered by PoMELO[TM] (PoMELO[TM] is a Trademark of UTI Limited Partnership and used under license), Aurora services as the data processing and predictive modeling engine; Ne-Tu functions as the user interface and data visualization tool that respects indigenous metrics; and BRITE-STAR Powered by PoMELO[TM] (PoMELO[TM] is a Trademark of UTI Limited Partnership and used under license) service provides mobile sensor and analytical capabilities for real-time methane monitoring to provide services to Oil and Gas operators, municipalities and other industries for periodic and/or continuous monitoring (developments/upgrades/API's).
 The integration of these systems ensures that both historical records and current environmental data are captured and analyzed, thereby facilitating proactive environmental management and compliance with frameworks such as CEPA, UNDRIP, OGMP 2.0, and Canadian Constitution Section 35.